CycloneDX/cyclonedx-node-npm/tests/_data/sbom_demo-results/README.md

 the files are compared during testing.

-the files are created during testing on first ocurrence. this means, that deleting the files causes them to be re-created.
+the files are created during testing on first occurrence. this means, that deleting the files causes them to be re-created.